matthewsmall/project-euler/README.md

 =============
 https://projecteuler.net/progress=matthewsmall

 For all of my project euler code.
-I have solved 37 so far.
+I have solved 38 so far.

+I am just switching to solving the problems in Javascript to learn it.

 Many were done years ago in C++ (but I can't locate my code unfortunately).